25 November 2021 | Australian GPs | 7 minutes read

 Not only does the FRACGP show how qualified a GP is, but it also comes with other benefits.
 For example, it allows GPs to claim specific types of Medicare rebates.
 It also allows doctors who have undergone it to use the letters FRACGP after their name and be duly recognised as a fellow not only in Australia but also in New Zealand, Ireland and Canada.

-Additionally, patients who go to vocationally recognised GPs could get higher rebates for their consult.
+Additionally, patients who go to vocationally recognised GPs could get higher rebates for their consultations.
 This financial advantage would encourage them to prefer GPs with a FRACGP (or FACRRM) qualification.

 In Australia, the professional body for general practitioners is the Royal Australian College of General Practitioners (RACGP).
 It is the organisation responsible for developing and maintaining education, training, clinical practice quality and research standards in general practice.
 It also advocates for GPs concerning issues that affect the practice of general medicine.